First Day of Class

 - If your password has worked before, but you have forgotten it, use the “Forgot Password” feature on the Canvas login page.
 This will work if you have your correct email address identified in the course settings.

 - We will continue to enroll through our 10th day of class.
-Credit recovery and OCS will be open for a few weeks longer than that.
+That has been extended to Feb.
+14 for Spring 2019 classes.
 See our calendar here.

 - Courses that are “at capacity” are the most difficult to get in.
 We have no additional teaches for those courses, we can’t open additional sections, and the sections are at max size.
 Students already enrolled in the course would have to drop for a waitlisted student to get in.
 This list shows the courses that are at capacity.